Wine fault: Lightstrike

 Lightstruck wines are those that have had excessive exposure to ultraviolet light, particularly in the range 325 to 450 nm.
 Very delicate wines, such as Champagnes, are generally worst affected, with the fault causing a wet cardboard or wet wool type flavour and aroma.
 Red wines rarely become lightstruck because of the phenolic compounds present within the wine that protect it.
 Lightstrike is thought to be caused by sulfur compounds such as dimethyl sulfide.
 In France lightstrike is known as "goût de lumière", which translates to a taste of light.
 The fault explains why wines are generally bottled in coloured glass, which blocks the ultraviolet light, and why wine should be stored in dark environments.

 Ladybird (pyrazine) taint

 Some insects present in the grapes at harvest inevitably end up in the press and for the most part are inoffensive.
-Others, notably the Asian lady beetle, release unpleasant smelling nitrogen heterocycles as a defensive mechanism when disturbed.
-In sufficient quantities these can affect the wine's odor and taste.
-With an olfactory detection threshold of a few ppb, the principal active compound is isopropyl methoxy pyrazine - this molecule is perceived as rancid peanut butter, green bell pepper, urine, or simply bitter.
-This is also a naturally occurring compound in Sauvignon grapes and so pyrazine taint has been known to make Rieslings taste like Sauvignon blanc.
+Others, notably the Asian lady beetle, release unpleasant-smelling nitrogen heterocycles as a defensive mechanism when disturbed.
+In sufficient quantities, these can affect the wine's odor and taste.
+With an olfactory detection threshold of a few ppb, the principal active compound is isopropyl methoxypyrazine; this molecule is perceived as rancid peanut butter, green bell pepper, urine, or simply bitter.
+This is also a naturally occurring compound in Sauvignon grapes, and so pyrazine taint has been known to make Rieslings taste like Sauvignon blanc.